 Support for teachers and school children

 Library services can help children improve their reading skills and general learning.
-They also give children the opportunity to study, information about further learning and career options.
+They also give children the opportunity to study and find out about further learning and career options.

 School children can: